-“First of all,” says Patient, “lack of water affects the physical condition of the body.
-When people don’t have enough water for drinking, they can become dehydrated.
-That can even cause death.”
-And when they do drink the water, it’s just as bad.
+Not drinking water is, of course, dangerous and deadly.
+“When people don’t have enough water for drinking, they can become dehydrated,” explains Patient.
+“That can even cause death.”
+But drinking contaminated water leads to disease.
 “People get sick with diarrhea, digestive disorders, typhoid, [and] intestinal worms,” he says.

 A surge of hope

+Julius’s aunt, Francisca, echoes Esther’s prayers for clean water.
 “We lost Julius, but if World Vision would do something so that another child like Julius would not die, I will praise God for that,” says Francisca.

 - Learn more about clean water and how you can be part of the movement to end the global water crisis by 2030.

-- Walk or run the Global 6K for Water on May 4, 2019, to provide life-changing clean water to one person in need.
+- Walk or run the Global 6K for Water on May 16, 2020, to provide life-changing clean water to one person in need.
 You’ll walk or run with the picture of the child receiving clean water through World Vision’s water projects.